kushagra-xo/kushagra-xo/README.md

 <br>

-I am a student who is currently pursuing their bachelors in technology.
-I have an interest in fiddling with technology, exploring it's limits and understanding it's complexities.
-It's something that brings me joy.
+I’m a student currently pursuing a Bachelor’s in Technology.
+I have a passion for exploring technology, pushing its limits, and understanding its complexities.
+It’s something that truly brings me joy.

 <br>